-Following consultation, suggestions, and recommendations of the CDC, Chambers County, American Library Association, and Libraries in the area, the Chambers County Library System will close through April 28 when conditions will be reassessed.
+Under the guidance of the County Judge and Health Department, the Chambers County Library System will provide curbside-only services beginning Monday, June 29.
 This decision was made based on what we feel is best for the public and staff.

 We plan on being very active on social media, so check our Facebook often!
-Feel free to call the library and leave us a message.
-We will respond within one business day.
-You can also contact us here: email@example.com
+If you have any questions, please call or email us at: email@example.com

 We will continue to communicate our response as things evolve.
 We look forward to seeing you back in our buildings as things slowly get back to normal.
 Until then, visit us at www.chambers.lib.tx.us to take advantage of our great digital resources.